kamalendubiswas-db/oracle-profiler/README.md

 Due to Oracle kernel evolution, we tried to minimize the number of scripts and extractor script.

-When a tuple "Version", "Multitenancy Archicture", "RAC / Single Instance" has been tested, I was done on Linux ( **No test have been done on AIX, Solaris, nor HP-UX** )
+When a tuple "Version", "Multitenancy Archicture", "RAC / Single Instance" has been tested, It was done on Linux ( **No test have been done on AIX, Solaris, nor HP-UX** )

 We currently have two different tracks:
 * **The legacy track**.
 This track concerns Oracle version 11.2 and 12.1 (There's no compatible version for 10g and below)